-Approximately 48 million people every year get sick from foodborne illnesses, according to the U.S. Centers for Disease Control and Prevention (CDC), which says the most common causes of food poisoning are foodborne pathogens like Salmonella, Listeria and E. coli.
-While some incidents are the result of poor food preparation, hygiene and handling at home, many cases are caused by kinks in the food system itself.
+Approximately 48 million people every year get sick from foodborne illnesses, according to the U.S. Centers for Disease Control and Prevention (CDC).
+The CDC says the most common causes of food poisoning are foodborne pathogens like Salmonella, Listeria and E. coli.
+While some incidents are the result of poor food preparation, hygiene, and handling at home, many cases are caused by kinks in the food system itself.
+To find improvements, the food industry is turning toward artificial intelligence (AI) and edge computing.

-Edge computing and new artificial intelligent (AI) food safety applications can help manage those events by leveraging big data in food safety practices across the food system, from the farms that produce food and the trucks that transport it to the restaurants that serve it and the retail stores that sell it.
+Edge computing and new AI food safety applications help manage these events by leveraging big data in food safety practices across the food system, from the farms that produce food and the trucks that transport it to the restaurants that serve it and the retail stores that sell it.

 Dr. Nadia Sabeh, president and founder of Dr. Greenhouse, works with Forever Feed Technologies to develop automated sprouted grain (ASG) to feed more than 5,000 cows.
 Instead of in a field, which would require more horizontal space and a larger footprint, the ASG is grown on shelves.
 The organizations use sensors in the feed mill to identify which specific plant groups need water, light or cooling.